panviva/accelerator-integration-swagger/intro.md

 # Panviva
 Wouldn't it be great if you could share information seamlessly?
-This connector allows you to push your knowledge further and consume a complete list of Panviva's API offerings.
+This connector allows you to push your knowledge further and consume a complete list of Panviva's API offerings within your application, or in your process automation.
+Explore the following APIs with this connector:

-**Content APIs** perform resource related operations , e.g. `document`, `folder`, `file`, `container`, `image`.
+* **Content APIs** perform resource related operations , e.g. `document`, `folder`, `file`, `container`, `image`.

-**Live APIs** enable real-time communications with online users on our client application.
+* **Live APIs** enable real-time communications with online users on our client application.

-**Artefact APIs** interact with curated Panviva content, created by the Digital Orchestrator.
+* **Artefact APIs** interact with curated Panviva content, created by the Digital Orchestrator.

 ## Prerequisites